 DG_Module.tDetailed.Hardware.
-Size Description bRTCFailure BIT The main processor is not enabled to communicate with the RTC (CPU's clock). bThermometerFailure BIT Failure in the communication between the thermometer and the main processor.
+Size Descrição bRTCFailure BIT The main processor is not enabled to communicate with the RTC (CPU's clock). bThermometerFailure BIT Failure in the communication between the thermometer and the main processor. bNoBusSupplyStatus BIT The CPU's integrated power supply is not supplying the bus I/O modules.
+An additional power supply module, such as the NX8000, must be used for this.

-Table 192: Hardware Detailed Diagnostics Group Description
+Table 206: Hardware Detailed Diagnostics Group Description